🇯🇵 Japan Episodes

 From Deep in Japan

 This is Part 2 of a two-part series with historian and Sōtō Zen priest Brian Daizen Victoria, discussing his groundbreaking book Zen Terror in Prewar Japan.
 In this episode, we dive deeper into the unsettling reality that Zen—often romanticized as a path of peace and detachment—was, in 1930s Japan, deeply entangled with ultranationalist ideology and acts of domestic terrorism.
 Through the story of Inoue Nisshō and his band of “patriotic youth,” Victoria reveals how spiritual rhetoric and militarist fervor collided in dangerous and surprising ways.
 If you haven’t heard Part 1 yet, click here to listen.
 Enjoying the show?
 Please consider supporting us—every little bit helps keep the podcast going.
 And be sure to join the conversation on X (formerly Twitter) @DeepinJapanPod and Facebook.
-For all inquiries, you can reach us at [email protected] for listening, fellow travelers of the ear.
+For all inquiries, you can reach us at [email protected] the outro?
+Check it here at Jeff's SUNO playlist.
+Thanks for listening, fellow travelers of the ear.
 Yoroshiku and rockets. 🚀

 ZEN TERROR and the Dark Side of Dharma with Brian Daizen Victoria